-The Casper mattress wins the support category of the Leesa vs Casper competition.
+The Casper wins the support system category of this Casper vs Leesa mattress comparison.
 Let’s review.
-Both Leesa and Casper mattresses provide ample support.
-However, Casper‘s targeted zone support surpasses the design of the Leesa.
-The Casper also has zoned construction that does best at ensuring you sleep with comfort while maintaining healthy spinal alignment whatever your sleep position may be.
+Both Casper and Leesa mattresses provide ample support.
+However, Casper‘s targeted zone support for pressure points surpasses the design of the Leesa.
+The Casper also has zoned construction that does best at ensuring you sleep with comfort while maintaining healthy spinal alignment, even for combo sleepers.

 5. Warranty, In-Home Trial Period and Durability

-A manufacturer’s warranty and the in-home trial period is one of the best indicators of their confidence in their products likeability, as well as its durability.
-A new mattress can be a considerable investment on most budgets, so it’s important to get one that you not only love but one that will also last for a significant amount of time before it starts to break down.
-We recommend getting a new mattress every 8-10 years regardless of the warranty to ensure you are sleeping on a clean, and healthy surface.
+A manufacturer’s warranty and the in-home trial period are some of the best indicators of their confidence in their products’ likeability, as well as durability.
+A new bed can be a considerable investment in most budgets, so it’s important to get one that you not only love but will also enjoy for years to come.
+We recommend replacing an old mattress every 8-10 years – regardless of the warranty, to ensure you are sleeping on a clean, and healthy surface.

-The Leesa mattress has an in-home trial of 100 nights while its warranty is for 10 years.
+The Leesa mattress has an in-home sleep trial of 100 nights while its warranty is for 10 years.

 When it comes to Leesa or Casper and their manufacturer’s guarantees, it is a tie.
-Both Leesa and Casper mattresses are clear winners in this category.
-According to our reviews, both Leesa and Casper mattresses are sure to last you the recommended maximum lifespan of a mattress which is 8 to 10 years maximum.
+Both Casper and Leesa mattresses are clear winners in this category.
+According to our reviews, Leesa and Casper are sure to last you the recommended maximum lifespan of a mattress which is 8 to 10 years.

 6. Keeping It Clean

 As we mentioned above, sleeping on a clean mattress is important if you want to keep it for a long time.
-Aside from spills and accidents that can occur on your mattress, night sweats and the natural shedding of skin cells can contribute to the accumulation of bacteria in a mattress.
+Aside from spills and accidents that can occur on your mattress, night sweats and the natural shedding of skin cells can contribute to the accumulation of bacteria in your bed.
 Sanitizing your mattress can increase its longevity and overall comfort.
-Fortunately, many mattresses are becoming easier to clean.
+Fortunately, many bed-in-a-box options are becoming easier to clean.
 Let’s see how Leesa and Casper compare.